shorres/Decksmith/BUILD_INSTRUCTIONS.md

 ## ⚠️ IMPORTANT: Spec File Confusion

 **Use `magic_tool.spec` (lowercase, underscore)** - This is the working configuration with:
-- Proper hidden imports (sv_ttk, pyperclip, tkinter modules)
+- Proper hidden imports (pyperclip, tkinter modules)
 - Data directory inclusion (src/, data/)
 - Directory distribution setup
+- Default tkinter theme for better performance
 - Tested and verified working

 **Avoid `Magic Tool.spec` (capitalized, space)** - This is a basic auto-generated file that will cause import errors.